 Why Are Parrots’ Tongues Dry?

-As you inspect the tongue closer, near the base and back of the throat, it may be slightly moist.
+As you inspect the tongue near the base and back of the throat, it might be slightly moist.
 However, it’s never glistening with saliva.

 How Are Parrot Tongues Different?

-- Move their tongues
+- Move their tongues.

-- Hold onto food
+- Hold onto food.

-- Move objects around
+- Move objects around.

-- Explore their environment
+- Explore their environment.

-It pushes food to the back of the throat, where a few salivary glands are located.
-Since this food is always whole, the parrot needs extra dexterity to move the food around to properly fit.
+It pushes food to the back of the throat, where some salivary glands are located.
+Since this food is whole, the parrot needs extra dexterity to move the food around to fit properly.

 Do All Parrots Have Tongues?

-All parrots have tongues, but their use of these body parts is vastly different.
-In general, the larger the bird, the more adept it is at using its tongue.
-Cockatoos, African greys, and macaws are particularly skilled.
-They can use their tongues perfectly with their beaks to:
+All parrots have tongues, but their use of these body parts differs.

+The larger the parrot, the more adept it is at using its tongue.
+Cockatoos, African greys, and macaws are particularly skilled, using their tongues with their beaks to:

-- Break apart thick, sharp objects
+- Break apart thick objects.

-- Maneuver pieces inside the mouth
+- Maneuver pieces inside the mouth.

-- Pick up and move items without dropping them
+- Pick up and move items.

 Do All Parrots Have A Bone In Their Tongue?

-- Holds the tongue in place
+- Holds the tongue in place.

-- Gives it maneuverability
+- Gives it maneuverability.

-The 5 bones are called the:
+The 5 bones are called the following: